magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 See [Streaming JSON](#streaming-json) for details on streaming with decode set to "json" or "msgpack".

-### subscribeToUpdates

-_(boolean, default false)_

-Whether you want your endpoint to receive updates when users publish or update Apps or Functions.
-See [Subscribing to Updates](#subscribing-to-updates) for details.

 ## Calling other Functions

 From your endpoint, you can call other Functions by making a POST request to `https://magicsandbox.ai/request-function`.
 Your request should include the following: